reanderson89/JFS_NAT_006_Activity_Bank/05-MySql/author-db.md

     [ORDER BY](https://www.w3schools.com/sql/sql_orderby.asp)

-9. **JOIN**: Select the name and book titles from the authors table given an author_id.
+9. **JOIN**: Select the name from the authors table and titles from the books table e given an author_id.
 INNER JOIN is the default JOIN.

     [JOIN](https://www.w3schools.com/sql/sql_join.asp)